wpearman1996/MARES_database_pipeline/README.md

 # Suggested Citation

-Please refer to the publication: Arranz, Vanessa, Pearman, William S., Aguirre, J. David and Liggins, Libby.
-(2020).
-"MARES: a replicable pipeline and curated reference database for marine (COI) metabarcoding".
-Manuscript submitted for publication.
+Please refer to the publication: Arranz, V., Pearman, W.S., Aguirre, J.D. et al. MARES, a replicable pipeline and curated reference database for marine eukaryote metabarcoding.
+Sci Data 7, 209 (2020). https://doi.org/10.1038/s41597-020-0549-9

 ## In addition, if you make use of this pipeline, please also cite the following publications: